grafana/grafana/docs/sources/installation/configuration.md

 ### data_source_proxy_whitelist

 Define a white list of allowed ips/domains to use in data sources.
-Format: `ip_or_domain:port` separated by spaces
+Format: `ip_or_domain:port` separated by spaces.

 ### cookie_secure